-Atlanta mayor’s ties to predecessor could damage VP chances
+Atlanta mayor’s ties to predecessor could damage her VP chances

-Atlanta Mayor Keisha Lance Bottoms, considered to be on former Vice President Joe Biden’s shortlist of vice presidential candidates, could have her chances complicated by her ties to her predecessor, who left his position amid a pay-for-play investigation that has resulted in charges for several top aides in his administration, according to a report.
+Atlanta Mayor Keisha Lance Bottoms, considered to be on the presumptive Democratic nominee Joe Biden’s shortlist of vice presidential candidates, could have her chances complicated by her ties to her predecessor, who left his position amid a federal pay-for-play investigation that resulted in charges for several of his top aides, according to a report.

-Bottoms’ star has risen in the last several weeks amid racial justice protests in the wake of George Floyd and Rayshard Brooks’ deaths, during which many feel she showed strong leadership as civil unrest engulfed the city.
+Bottoms’ star has risen in the last several weeks amid racial justice protests in Atlanta in the wake of the police-involved deaths of George Floyd and Rayshard Brooks, during which many feel she showed strong leadership.

-Former mayor Kasim Reed, who left the office in 2018, has not been accused or charged with anything in the investigation into more than $1 million in alleged bribes paid by construction companies for profitable contracts during his administration.
+Former Mayor Kasim Reed, who left the office in 2018, has not been accused or charged in the investigation into more than $1 million allegedly received as bribes for profitable contracts during his administration, ABC News reported.
 He has denied any wrongdoing.
+Bottoms hasn't been tied to the investigation.

 “The uncertainty of the federal investigation into corruption at city hall would be something I would not want to overlook if I were choosing a running mate,” Harvey Newman, a professor at Georgia State University who has advised previous Atlanta mayors, told ABC News.
 “I see it as a potential problem.”

-Bottoms has known Reed for decades, something she’s been public about but has distanced herself from him a bit during the investigation, the report said.
+Bottoms has known Reed for decades, something she’s been public about, but she has distanced herself from him during the investigation, the report said.

 VAL DEMINGS' POLICE BACKGROUND COULD COMPLICATE HER BIDEN VP CHANCES